-The major difference between hydraulic disk brakes and mechanical disc brakes is that the latter uses a cable that is similar to a derailleur cable, while the former uses brake fluid like the one used in cars.
+The major difference between hydraulic and mechanical disc brakes is that the latter uses a cable similar to a derailleur cable, while the former uses brake fluid similar to what’s used in cars.

-Hydraulic brakes are designed to use brake fluid, which becomes compressed when the brake lever is squeezed and this is simply what makes the brakes to function.
-This is a superb technique that offers more reliable and stronger braking performance.
+Hydraulic brakes are designed to use brake fluid, which becomes compressed when the brake lever is squeezed and allows the brakes to function.
+This is a superb technique that offers stronger, more reliable braking performance.
 However, the technique will cost you more than the brakes themselves.
-For example, you will have to make ensure that the brake lines are air free, and also maintain care for the brake fluid in case their performance starts to suffer.
+You will have to ensure that the brake lines are air free, and maintain care for the brake fluid in case their performance starts to suffer.

-And, just like with brakes of your car, you will have to change the fluid at times but the good thing is this will definitely be rare.
-Taking into mind that these brakes are in an enclosed system you definitely don’t need to worry about mud and dirt affecting the performance of your bike, unless you end up getting the pads dirty and that is the same case with mechanical brakes.
+Just like with brakes of your car, you will have to change the fluid at times.
+(Luckily this only needs to be done every so often.)
+Keep in mind that these brakes are in an enclosed system, meaning you don’t need to worry about mud and dirt affecting the performance of your bike.
+The only exception for both hydraulic and mechanical brakes is if the pads themselves get dirty.